For Authors

 - Survey articles – full-length papers surveying the state of the art of topics central to the journal's scope.
 Authors may want to contact the editors before writing a survey.
 Survey articles should have the potential to become well-known introductory and overview texts.
 These submissions will be reviewed along the following dimensions: (1) Suitability as introductory text, targeted at researchers, PhD students, or practitioners, to get started on the covered topic.
 (2) How comprehensive and how balanced is the presentation and coverage.
 (3) Readability and clarity of the presentation.
 (4) Importance of the covered material to the broader Semantic Web community.

-- Linked Dataset Descriptions - short papers (about 4-6 pages) containing a concise description of a Linked Dataset.
+- Dataset Descriptions - short papers (typically up to 10 pages) containing a concise description of a dataset / knowledge graph.
 The paper shall describe in concise and clear terms key characteristics of the dataset as a guide to its usage for various (possibly unforeseen) purposes.
 In particular, such a paper shall typically give information, amongst others, on the following aspects of the dataset: name, URL, version date and number, licensing, availability, etc.; topic coverage, source for the data, purpose and method of creation and maintenance, reported usage etc.; metrics and statistics on external and internal connectivity, use of established vocabularies (e.g., RDF, OWL, SKOS, FOAF), language expressivity, growth; examples and critical discussion of typical knowledge modeling patterns used; known shortcomings of the dataset.
-Papers will be evaluated along the following dimensions: (1) Quality of the dataset.
-(2) Usefulness (or potential usefulness) of the dataset.
+Papers will be evaluated along the following dimensions: (1) Quality and stability of the dataset - evidence must be provided.
+(2) Usefulness of the dataset, which should be shown by corresponding third-party uses - evidence must be provided.
 (3) Clarity and completeness of the descriptions.
 Papers should usually be written by people involved in the generation or maintenance of the dataset, or with the consent of these people.
+We strongly encourage authors of dataset description paper to provide details about the used vocabularies; ideally using the 5 star rating provided here.

 - Descriptions of ontologies – short papers describing ontology modeling and creation efforts.
 The descriptions should be brief and pointed, indicating the design principles, methodologies applied at creation, comparison with other ontologies on the same topic, and pointers to existing applications or use-case experiments.
 It is strongly encouraged, that the described ontologies are free, open, and accessible on the Web.
 If this is not possible, then the ontologies have to be made available to the reviewers.
 For commercial ontologies, exceptions can be arranged through the editors.
 These submissions will be reviewed along the following dimensions: (1) Quality and relevance of the described ontology (convincing evidence must be provided).
 (2) Illustration, clarity and readability of the describing paper, which shall convey to the reader the key aspects of the described ontology.

-For alternative types of submissions, please contact the editors.
+For alternative types of submissions, please contact the editors-in-chief.

 Submission Guidelines

-There are no strict guidelines for the formatting of manuscripts for submission.
-However, authors may choose to adhere to the preparation guidelines for accepted papers (see below).
+Submissions must adhere to the preparation guidelines for accepted papers (see next paragraph).
+Upon submission, you may suggest a handling editor in the cover letter.
 Authors should be aware that their submitted manuscript, together with reviews, will be made publicly available on the under review, respectively, the reviewed papers sections.

 Manuscripts of papers accepted for publication must be formatted according to the IOS Press templates.
-Hence, we recommend to use these templates from the very start.
 LaTex users are kindly requested to use the LaTeX template which at the same time is the preferred document format.
 MS Office and OpenOffice users may want to select the DOC template.
+Please include 3-7 keywords below the abstract of your manuscript.

 Online Submission